adhdproject/adhdproject.github.io/Tools/SqliteBugServer.md

 You will need to initialize the database.
 From your deployment directory this is incredibly simple.
 Just run the initialization script.

-**`python ./initialzie.py`**
+**`python ./initialize.py`**

+Note: You need to make sure you are running as a user with permissions to the folder you wish to write.

 It's that easy.

 Note: This script will create the Sqlite database in the directory you're currently in.
 It will create it with a weird long random name.
-The reason for thsi is to make it exceptionally difficult for an attacker to access your data; without forcing users to go through any special configurations.
+The reason for this is to make it exceptionally difficult for an attacker to access your data; without forcing users to go through any special configurations.